Aiqxfoundation/AIQX-LABS/replit.md

 # AIQX Labs - Multi-Chain Token Creation Platform

 ## Overview
-AIQX Labs is a professional Web3 token creation platform designed for creating, deploying, and managing custom ERC20 and SPL tokens across multiple blockchains.
-The platform provides a modern, intuitive user interface with dedicated blockchain-specific branding, enabling users to easily launch tokens on chains like Ethereum, BSC, Polygon, Arbitrum, Base, and Solana.
-The platform now includes a comprehensive Solana Tools page with advanced token management features including multisender, authority transfers, minting, burning, and freeze/unfreeze capabilities.
+AIQX Labs is a professional Web3 token creation platform with a completely redesigned UI/UX inspired by tools.smithii.io.
+The platform features dedicated chain-specific hubs for Ethereum, BSC, Polygon, Arbitrum, Base, and Solana, each with their own branded pages and clearly separated tools.
+Users can easily discover and access token creation, management, and advanced tools for each blockchain through an intuitive tab-based interface.
 The business vision is to become a leading, secure, and user-friendly platform in the Web3 token creation market.

 ## User Preferences
 - Default theme: Dark mode